Calling All Planet Heroes: Food Choices (Grades 4 - 8)

 Disciplinary Core Idea

-- ESS3.C Human Impacts on Earth Systems: Human activities have altered the biosphere, sometimes damaging it, although changes to environments can have different impacts for different living things.
+- MS-ESS3.C Human Impacts on Earth Systems: Human activities have altered the biosphere, sometimes damaging it, although changes to environments can have different impacts for different living things.

 - Cause and Effect